-(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-- pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company. /s/ Bruce W. Calvert Date: August 13, 2002 Bruce W. Calvert
+/s/ Bruce W. Calvert Date: August 13, 2002 Bruce W. Calvert •